Causality - Complexity - Consistency: Can Space-Time Be Based on Logic and Computation?: Preliminaries

 We call a string $a$ with this property {\em incompressible}.
 We also use $K(a_{[n]})=\Theta(n)$, as well as

 Note that {\em computable\/} strings $a$ satisfy $K(a)\approx 0$, and that incompressibility is, in this sense, the extreme case of uncomputability.

-Generally, for functions $f(n)$ and $g(n)\not\approx0$, we write $f\approx g$ if $f/g\rightarrow 1$. {\em Independence of $a$ and $b$\/} is then\footnote{This is inspired by~\cite{cbc}, where (joint) Kolmogorov complexity~--- or, in practice, any efficient compression method~--- is used to define a distance measure on sets of bit strings (such as literary texts of genetic information of living beings).
+Generally, for functions $f(n)$ and $g(n)\not\approx0$, we write $f\approx g$ if $f/g\rightarrow 1$. {\em Independence of $a$ and $b$\/} is then\footnote{This is inspired by Cilibrasi and Vit\'{a}nyi~\cite{cbc}, where (joint) Kolmogorov complexity~--- or, in practice, any efficient compression method~--- is used to define a distance measure on sets of bit strings (such as literary texts of genetic information of living beings).
 The resulting structure in that case is a distance measure, and ultimately a clustering as a binary tree.}

 or, equivalently,

 If we introduce

 independence of $a$ and $b$ is $I_K(a,b)\approx 0$.